Prosper Narteh Ogum: Coaching career

 In 2013, Ogum masterminded the qualification of Elmina Sharks to the Ghana Division One League.
 He also worked with Ebusua Dwarfs in the Premier League during a short stint in 2016, he later resigned to pursue his Doctor of Philosophy programme (Ph.D).
 In October 2019, he was appointed as head coach of Karela United, the deal however terminated after disagreements with the management board.
+In 2025, Ogum was appointed the head coach of the Ghana U17 national team, also known as the Black Starlets.
+He was also appointed as Ghana Football Association's Head of Coach Education.

 WAFA

 In December 2019, he was appointed as head coach of West African Football Academy ahead of the 2019–20 Ghana Premier League season.
 In his first season, he led WAFA to the 10th position on the league standings before the season was truncated as a result of the COVID-19 pandemic.
 During his second season, the 2020–21 season, he guided WAFA to a 3rd-place finish accumulating 56 points.